 Bricklyn Eagle editor Brickman called the employee stock ownership plan “a wager that the people closest to the work will also be closest to the newspaper’s purpose.”

-As Brickman added, “”several Outland newspapers have switched from private to employee ownership, and “we had a vote of confidence when over three-quarters of our staff gave their thumbs 👍👍👍 up to adopting an ESOP.”
+As Brickman added, “we had a vote of confidence when over three-quarters of our staff gave their thumbs 👍👍👍 up to adopting the ESOP.”

-“One very important factor,” continued Brickman, “was the solid financial analysis — really a stress test of The Eagle — conducted by a team from Brickwell Financial Services, showing the paper’s capacity to thrive under employee ownership, while highlighting pitfalls to avoid.
+“One very important factor behind the strong support for the ESOP,” continued Brickman, “was the solid financial analysis — really a stress test of The Eagle — conducted by a team from Brickwell Financial Services, showing the paper’s capacity to thrive under employee ownership, while highlighting pitfalls to avoid.
 This analysis was vital to building confidence, and was done very early in our process of thinking through whether the ESOP option made sense.”

 While still rare, employee ownership in newspapers has gained renewed attention as local outlets search for alternatives to hedge-fund consolidation and closure.